• Skip to primary navigation

 Investments that can be made to change Liquid within 12 months.

-Raw material, work in progress, finished goods, stock in trade, loose tools, store, and spare parts, and others.
+Raw material, work in progress, finished goods, stock in trade, loose tools, store, spare parts, and others.

 It involves the various debtors and bills receivables which mature in 1 year.